jezvgg/Model-worker/README.md

-At first, you need create projact.
+At first, you need to build projact.
 ```
 pip install --editable .
 ```
-Use this command to build projact.

 Now, command to create your model:
 ```